Tips on Safety, Use, Maintenance, & Sharpening

 - Wipe off all excess oil.

-- Never attempt to take apart your knife.
-Doing so will leave you with an unsafe knife that will no longer be warrantied by most manufacturers.
+- Never attempt to take apart your knife. doing so will result in an unsafe knife that may not be warrantied by the manufacturer.

 It is easy to keep the blade sharp.
 Use a good sharpening stone or any of the commercially available sharpening systems.
 For the best results and safety, follow the directions for whatever system you choose.
 If you sharpen it regularly, only a few strokes will be needed to keep it sharp.

-- Hold the blade at a 10°-15° angle.
+- Hold the blade at the angle suggested by the manufacturer.
 Maintain that angle while sharpening.

 - Push the knife in the direction of the edge.

 - Turn the knife around to the other side of the edge.
 Push the opposite direction, in the direction of the blade.

 Always sharpen your knife away from your

 When sharpening on a sharpening stone, some steel on both sides of the blade must be removed at a precise angle.
 Stroking the blade over the stone at a 10-15° angle slowly removes the metal.
 The metal is actually scraped from the blade making it sharper with each stroke as you push it across the stone as if you’re attempting to cut a thin slice from the stone’s surface.

 It is important to treat your outdoor surroundings with respect.
 Always leave the area the same as it was when you arrived, or in better condition.
 Read and abide by all of the rules and guidelines for any trails, lakes, or recreational areas.